W-Floyd/solus-deepin/README.md

 * `deepin-movie` has 'volume down' when it should have 'Volume down', in keyboard shortcuts.

 ### Updates

+*2018-05-19.3* - Only issue so far was with Deepin Terminal, which Arch had a patch for (thanks!) - all good now.

+***

 *2018-05-19.2* - Okay, all rebuilt, will test updates now.
 Wish me luck...